canonical/ubuntu-cloud-docs/google/google-explanation/canonical-offerings.rst

 * **Base** images that contain a full Ubuntu development environment
 * **Minimal** images that have a smaller footprint than base images, and are designed for production instances that will never be accessed by a human
+* **Accelerator** images contain the packages needed to run accelerator workloads on advanced GPUs

 In addition, the following images are also available: